intel/QAT_Engine/README.md

     offline or come back online.
 By sending this message more frequently you can decrease the time taken for the engine to become aware of instances going offline/coming back online at the expense of additional cpu cycles.
 The suggested polling interval would be around 0.5 seconds to 1 second.
 This message may be sent at any time after engine initialization.
-    This message is not supported in the FreeBSD operating system.
+This message is not supported in the FreeBSD operating system or in the qatlib RPM.

 Message String: DISABLE_QAT_OFFLOAD
 Param 3:        0
 Param 4:        NULL
 Description:
-    This message is used to disable offload of crypto operations to the acceleration devices, with the immediate effect that these operations are performed on-core instead.
+    This message is used to disable offload of crypto operations to the acceleration devices when QAT Offload is enabled, with the immediate effect that these operations are performed on-core instead.
     This message may be sent at any time after engine initialization.
 ```